Ab0Amin/holes-on-curved-beams/README.md

 ## Description
 this application create holes in curved box profile beams in Tekla structure
 ## Installation
+1-Clone the application
-1-open Tekla structure
+2-open Tekla structure
-2-run the application
+3-run the application